 - Depression is a significant independent risk factor for heart disease.

 - Depression is linked with conventional risk factors for heart disease (such as an unhealthy lifestyle).

 - Depression is common among people with heart disease.
 It affects recovery and increases the risk of further heart incidents.
-Depressed heart attack patients are often less motivated to follow healthy daily routines, which means they may skip important medication, avoid exercise and proper diet, and continue harmful behaviours such as smoking and drinking alcohol.
+Heart attack patients with depression are often less motivated to follow healthy daily routines, which means they may skip important medication, avoid exercise and proper diet, and continue harmful behaviours such as smoking and drinking alcohol.

 - Recent studies show anxiety may also be a risk factor for heart disease.

 How can a heart attack affect your mental health?

 A heart attack can affect people in many ways.
 Having a heart attack can affect your attitude and mood.
 You might feel lucky to be alive and that you have had a wake-up call.
 You may feel uncertain about the future and anxious about your long-term health.
 You may be less confident, or embarrassed or frustrated because you can't do as much.
 And it's not uncommon to feel guilty about things you've done in the past that might have led to the heart attack.

 Symptoms of depression